Piglet719/aruco_detect/README.md

 ## Usage

+1. Generate the ArUco markers in advance.

-1. To sort the ArUco according to the syntax of code.
+2. To sort the ArUco according to the syntax of code.

-2. Take a picture by the app.
+3. Take a picture by the app, and it will save automatically.

-3. Select the picture and click detect (the qrcode icon).
+4. Select the picture from the gallery and click detect (the qrcode icon).

-4. Then, you can see the green mark and if the code is incorrect, the mark will present red.
+5. Then, you can see the green mark and if the code is incorrect, the mark will present red and show the error.
+At the same time, if the code is correct, the system will generate json and upload to server automatically.

-5. If the code is correct, then you can click the JS icon to convert to json and save it automatically.
-You can also upload the json and get a url.
+6. Then you can click the JS icon to see the json and click the middle button to get a url.
+Otherwise, it will ask you to sort correctly.

-6. After getting the url, you can click the video icon to go to the scratch website.
+7. After getting the url, you can click the video icon to go to the scratch website.
 Import the written code, change the url and click the green flag, then you can see the numbers sort correctly.

 #### References